comp500/Curseforge-Userscripts/README.md

 This userscript fixes a few annoying problems with Curseforge.
 If you have any suggestions, please submit them as issues or [ping me on Discord](https://discord.mcmoddev.com/)!

 ### Features
-- Adds a search bar to the top navigation bar that searches mods (and removes the Minecraft Forums link to make space)
+- Adds a search bar to the top navigation bar that searches mods.

 	![Search bar](images/searchbar.png)
 - Readds modpack download buttons, because they removed them.
 Useful for people using alternative launchers.